Polycythemia and Hyperviscosity in the Newborn

 Treatment will depend on the level of red blood cells (hematocrit), as well as symptoms your baby has.

 Treatment may include observing your baby, giving him or her a normal amount of fluids and sugar (glucose), and periodic retesting.

 Less severe cases may be treated with IV (intravenous) fluids.

-Treatment in more severe cases may involve removing some of the baby's blood and replacing it with fluid through an IV (intravenous) line.
+Treatment in more severe cases may involve removing some of the baby's blood and replacing it with fluid through an IV line.
 This dilutes (waters down) the blood, so red blood cells are less concentrated.
 This treatment is called a partial exchange transfusion.

 In most cases, polycythemia has no lasting effects.
 As the extra red blood cells break down, the baby will probably have jaundice (yellowing of the skin) for a short time.
 This is normal.
 If a blood clot (thrombus) or other problems occurred due to hyperviscosity, the baby may have complications such as stroke or organ damage.
 But these are very common.
 Talk with the doctor about how your baby is likely to progress.